letsprovejesus/prophecy/README.md

 > The probability is so small that it’s beyond any physical comparison within the known universe.
 > Statistically, it’s equivalent to identifying a single atom out of trillions upon trillions of universes — and guessing correctly on the first attempt.

+I could mention many more prophecies, but I believe that anyone with an open heart will now realize that this cannot be a coincidence.
+I can only recommend that everyone take a closer look at the subject of prophecy, listen to lectures about it on YouTube, and take a look at the list of all prophecies.
+I hope you enjoyed reading this.